zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 - Images can help break up text or add context to your point.

 - Large amounts of text on screen can be distracting.
-- It's often better to have one slide with one point compared to one slide with six different points on it.
+- It's often better to have one slide with one point compared to one slide with nine different points on it.
 - Let's face it, attention spans aren't as good as they used to be.
 - Plus, you can add more personality in slides with only some text.
 ---